SvenLieber/website/content/en/post/cordi-2025/index.md

 > "standards are not dropping from the sky"

-According to her,
+Furthermore,
-we should not lose diversity when using standards.
+she argued that we should not lose diversity when using standards.
 Barbara used English as an example of a language used for understanding each other in science.
 However, it does not replace one’s mother tongue,